Monday, June 22, 2026

 I eventually reached the (temporary) safety of the Schuylkill Banks section of the SRT, where I found myself retracing one of my favorite routes, on the new bridge connection to Grays Ferry Crescent park and eventually over through West Philadelphia to Bala Cynwyd.
 The one snag in this route is an awkward dogleg from 48th Street, east on Girard Avenue to reach Belmont Avenue.

-What happens next is mind-boggling!
-The driver in orange car in the oncoming turn lane gets impatient waiting for the blue car to turn, goes around him, straight at me, then swerves back into the westbound traffic.
-Moments later, perhaps inspired by his impatient orange counterpart, the maroon car swerves into the oncoming track around the three cars in front of him and simply cuts off the cars the rest of us are (safely) waiting to clear.
+What happened next was mind-boggling!
+The driver in the orange car in the oncoming turn lane became impatient waiting for the blue car to turn, went around him, straight at me, then swerved back into the westbound traffic.
+Moments later, perhaps inspired by his impatient orange counterpart, the maroon car swerved into the oncoming track around the three cars in front of him and simply cut off the cars the rest of us were (safely) waiting to clear.

 The completely road-separated bike lanes of Parkside and (eventually) the Cynwyd Heritage Trail couldn't have been more welcome!